vmasek/IFJ-14/README.md

 # Debugging: #

-For enable debugging macros compile program with `-DDebug` switch
+For enable debugging macros compile program with `-DDebug` switch.

+Or run `build` script that has debugging on.

 When using makefile try using this command.
 It has useful aditional gcc switches and Debug enabled.